Hands. Face. Space.

 Our partners have tried and tested plans in place to respond collectively to health pandemics, and all agencies are working closely with Public Health England (PHE) and the NHS to support the measures being introduced to manage this evolving situation.

-A multi-agency Strategic Coordinating Group (SCG) is meeting daily and coordinating the plans and response for Essex.
+A multi-agency Strategic Coordinating Group (SCG) is meeting weekly and coordinating the plans and response for Essex.
 This means we have a joined up, coordinated approach, keeping everyone across Essex as safe as we can.

 All the efforts of our partners are focussed on supporting our communities through the challenges that they now face, and one of our key priorities is to ensure vulnerable people and those most affected by COVID-19 get the help they need.